lamper-mit/Face-Similarity/README.md

 # Face-Similarity
 Similarity Tool for determining whether faces in photos are similar to a reference directory of face photos of the subject in question.

+Parameters:
+source_directory - Photos that will be scored on face similarity target_directory - Where the photos that meet the cutoff and the scores will be placed reference_directory - Photos that the source will be compared to distance_cutoff - Cutoff value for similarity, default is .45

 Download and Installation Guide:

 Linux/Mac: